lkrjangid1/rar/README.md

 # rar

-A Flutter plugin for handling RAR archives on **all platforms**: Android, iOS, Linux, macOS, Windows, and Web.
+A Flutter plugin for handling RAR archives on Android, iOS, macOS, and Web.

 This plugin allows you to extract RAR files, list their contents, and supports password-protected archives.

 ## Features